officient/pdf.js/README.md

 ## Why

-The ES5 build in mozilla/pdf.js causes an unsafe-eval issue because of regenerator-runtime.
-We have made a [patch](https://github.com/mozilla/pdf.js/commit/226106d83384734d17c13c25100b8d3188b602f9) to remove strict mode during the minified build.
+### CSP issues in legacy builds

+Mozilla/PDF.js is causing an **unsafe-eval** issue for legacy ES5 builds because of **regenerator-runtime** (babel polyfill for async/await) requiring a side effect because they are polluting global scope with `regeneratorRuntime`.
+They have a way of "escaping" strict mode but it's causing CSP issues for us.
+An alternative is to find the global object anyway and set the `regeneratorRuntime` variable correctly on that.

+We found a patch that works for us but has not been merged yet: https://github.com/facebook/regenerator/pull/396 Our PDF.js fork uses this patch in our own [regenerator fork](https://github.com/officient/regenerator).

+### Updated viewer

+We added our own styling and removed the sidebar and toolbar to have a minimalistic look for our mobile app.
+Where you only see zoom in/out buttons.

+### Loading inside an iframe

 We are also embedding the viewer.html inside an iframe inside a PWA, this causes us to load the required file diffently.

-We also added our own styling, without a sidebar and toolbar to improve UX on mobile.

 ## Building